edwin-do/Shoppies/README.md

 # The Shoppies

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and developed for the Shopify 2021 Summer UX/Web Developer application.
 This application allows the user to add and remove movies to a nomination list from the search results.
 Search results are updated as the search term is updated.
+The technical aspects were achivieved using React useState and useEffect Hooks.
 It also includes shareable links to Facebook, Linkedin, Twitter and email.

 To try this application, you can go [here](https://edwin-do-shoppies.netlify.app/).

 ## Installation

-Run the following commands:
+Run the following commands to run the application locally:

 Clone this repo into
 ```bash